 Our community and center is almost entirely volunteer run.
 All of our programs are staffed by volunteers, as well as our councils and committees.
 People from all walks of life dedicate some amount of time to support other people to sit on the cushion and become familiar with their own basic goodness.
 The vision of a sane and awake society begins with one simple act: Getting Involved.

 Family and Children

 We welcome families at the Boston Shambhala Center as a vital part of our community.
-Our aspiration is to have a local Shambhala community in which families gather for practice; feel included and supported; and which includes a path for our children to deepen their experience of basic goodness.
-We’re committed to creating the circumstances for this aspiration to become a reality.
-We have a monthly program called Mindfulness for Children and another called Mindfulness for Teens and Tweens.
+Our aspiration is to have a local Shambhala community in which families gather for practice; feel included and supported.
+Contact us about bringing your family to the center at: email@example.com

 Over the years our community has adopted a tradition of celebrating the changes of the seasons.
 These are called “nyida” days from the Tibetan words nyima (sun) and dawa (moon), and they occur on or near the days of the equinoxes and solstices.
 Nyida days are family-oriented celebrations and occasions for local Shambhala communities to gather socially.
 Midsummer Day observes the summer solstice; the Harvest of Peace the autumn equinox; Children’s Day, the winter solstice.
 Shambhala Day is our annual celebration of “losar” or the new year according to the Tibetan calendar.
 Since it typically falls in February or March, it takes the place of observing the spring equinox.